asbaden/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Stands for document object model, it is a javascipt object that contains every element in order on the page

 2. What is an event?
+It is an interaction from the user.

 3. What is an event listener?
+An element method that listens for an event to happen.
+Once triggered, a callback function is run.

 4. Why would we convert a NodeList into an Array?
+So we can use array methods on the NodeList

 5. What is a component?
+A block of reusable code

 ### Git Set up